 The case will be set for trial BETWEEN 59 AND 70 DAYS INTO SPEEDY TRIAL at 9:30 A.M.
-The final pretrial conference will be scheduled for 2 WEEKS BEFORE TRIAL.
-All trial counsel and Defendant must appear in person at the final pretrial conference.
+The final pretrial conference will be scheduled about 1 WEEK BEFORE TRIAL.
+All trial counsel must appear in person at the final pretrial conference.